There are 3 VAT tariffs in the Netherlands:

 - 0% tariff

-The 0% tariff applies to (foreign) entrepreneurs who conduct business in foreign countries from the Netherlands.
-This mainly involves the supply of goods from the Netherlands to another EU country.
+The 0% tariff applies to entrepreneurs who conduct business abroad from the Netherlands.
+This mainly involves the supply of goods from the Netherlands to another European Union (EU) Member State.
 However, the 0% tariff also applies to some services that are provided in the Netherlands.
-These are services related to cross-border transactions, such as services for the international carriage of goods or work on goods that are exported to non-EU countries.
+These are services related to cross-border transactions, such as services for the international carriage of goods or work on goods that are exported to countries outside the EU.
 The 0% tariff also applies to the international transport of passengers.
 Further information about the 0% tariff can be found under Exporting from the Netherlands to other EU countries: intra-Community supply and Exporting from the Netherlands to non-EU countries.
 Application of the 0% tariff means that you still retain the right to deduct VAT.

-An extensive list of goods and services for which the 6% tariff applies is given with the information for Dutch entrepreneurs under Tarieven en vrijstellingen (only available in Dutch).
+An extensive list of goods and services for which the 9% tariff applies is given with the information for entrepreneurs under Tarieven en vrijstellingen (only available in Dutch).